Stasmo/resume/SimonStaszkiewiczResume.md

 ### Tools

 Working with `Kubernetes` since 2020.
 I have created and managed a production cluster and worked with developers to create helm charts and migrate their applications.
+I set up my own cluster at home on Raspberry Pis.
+It's a fantastic technology for scaling and redundancy.

 I know `Ansible`, `Terraform`, `CloudFormation`, `Hashicorp Vault` and `Packer` for infrastructure as code and configuration management.

 I've been using `Docker` since 2016 and I think I'm pretty good with it.

-I've been using `git` since 2010 and it still intimidates me.
+I've been using `git` since 2010 and I still have so much to learn.

 Comfortable with `EC2`, `VPC`, `S3`, `IAM`, `DynamoDB`, `RDS`, `ECS`, `ELB`, `Lambda`, `SQS`, `SNS`, `Control Tower`, `SSO`, `Organizations`, `EventBridge`, `CloudTrail`, `CloudWatch`, `Glue`, `Athena`, `LakeFormation` and more.